 While I don’t recommend magazines which yell about bikini bodies and weight loss, there are forms of media which encourage relaxation.

-Podcasts are one of my personal favourites.
+Podcasts are one of my personal favorites.
 They allow you to engage with a form of media without having to work at it.
 Please see my previous post for some podcast recommendations.

 Music is another form of passive media which can aid relaxation.
 I highly recommend LoFi Hip Hop music and classical music for relaxation.